c44rson/Quanco/README.md

 ### Semantic Checks
 1. Type equivalence everywhere
-2. Loops<b>
+2. Loops<br>
 2a.
-Break can only be used in a loop<b>
+Break can only be used in a loop<br>
 2b.
-An infinite for loop cannot be declared<b>
+An infinite for loop cannot be declared<br>
 2c.
-A non-executable for loop cannot be declared<b>
+A non-executable for loop cannot be declared<br>
 2d.
-Entities in loop definition must match<b>
+Entities in loop definition must match<br>
 2e.
-Must use conditional operator in for loop termination statement<b>
+Must use conditional operator in for loop termination statement<br>
 2f.
 Must use step operator in for loop step statement
-3. Identifiers<b>
+3. Identifiers<br>
 3a.
-New identifiers must not already be defined (based on block unless global)<b>
+New identifiers must not already be defined (based on block unless global)<br>
 3b.
 Old identifiers must be defined
-4. Functions<b>
+4. Functions<br>
 4a.
-Can only use return within a function<b>
+Can only use return within a function<br>
 4b.
-Function call arguments and function parameters must match<b>
+Function call arguments and function parameters must match<br>
 4bi.
-Function call arguments and function parameters must have the same types<b>
+Function call arguments and function parameters must have the same types<br>
 4bii.
-Function call arguments and function parameters must be of the same quantity<b>
+Function call arguments and function parameters must be of the same quantity<br>
 4c.
-Checks for void functions that somehow return a value<b>
+Checks for void functions that somehow return a value<br>
 4d.
-Checks for non-void functions that somehow do not return a value<b>
+Checks for non-void functions that somehow do not return a value<br>
 4e.
 Function returns themselves must be compatible with function declaration
-5. Classes<b>
+5. Classes<br>
 5a.
-Constructor calls must be from a base that is a class<b>
+Constructor calls must be from a base that is a class<br>
 5b.
-Constructor call arguments and Constructor parameters must match<b>
+Constructor call arguments and Constructor parameters must match<br>
 5bi.
-Constructor call arguments and Constructor parameters must have the same types<b>
+Constructor call arguments and Constructor parameters must have the same types<br>
 5bii.
 Constructor call arguments and Constructor parameters must be of the same quantity
-6. Variables<b>
+6. Variables<br>
 6a.
-Assignments outside of declaration can only happen to mutable variables.<b>
+Assignments outside of declaration can only happen to mutable variables.<br>
 6b.
-Union types are accepted.<b>
+Union types are accepted.<br>

 ## Example Programs
 ### Defining and Calling a Function